awltux/EPUB_Frances.Hodgeson.Burnett_The.Secret.Garden/TheSecretGarden.english_B1_abridged/english_B1_abridged_01.011.md

 Mary didn’t want to leave him.
 He seemed like a wood fairy who might be gone when she came back.
 He seemed too good to be true.
 She went halfway to the door, then stopped and came back.

-“Whatever happens, you—you never would tell?” she said.
+“Whatever happens, you, you never would tell?” she said.

 His cheeks were full of bread and bacon, but he smiled.
 “If you were a missel thrush and showed me your nest, would you think I’d tell anyone?
 Not me,” he said.
 “You are as safe as a missel thrush.”